The Most Beautiful Wife: Synopsis

 Francesca is a young peasant girl who has caught the eye of Vito, a promising mafioso.
 She is initially pleased with the man's attention and the two agree to wed.
 This bliss is short lived as she soon discovers that he is a violent, jealous, and possessive man that expects complete and abject obedience from her, causing her to rebel against the impending marriage after witnessing a mob killing.
-Unwilling to lose face, Vito decides to imprison Francesca on a farm, where he repeatedly rapes her.
+Unwilling to lose face, Vito decides to imprison Francesca on a farm, where he rapes her.
 His goal is to force her into a fuitina or "rehabilitating marriage", as customs dictate that a woman should marry the one who took her virginity, whether the encounter was willing or not.

-Francesca is eventually able to obtain freedom and tries to seek legal justice.
+He releases Francesca shortly after their encounter, and she is forced to attend an engagement dinner party with his relatives and her parents, where the whole experience seems surreal and humiliating for her and her parents.
+The following day, she tries to seek legal justice.
+The police is only willing to let her file a report, in the hopes that they might be able to arrest Vito under the pretext of these allegations.
 She soon discovers that no one is willing to support her.
-They either fear that Vito will seek revenge or believe his lies that Francesca is only causing issues because he refused to marry her after discovering she was a promiscuous woman who lied about being a virgin.
+They either fear that Vito will seek revenge as he is the acting head of one of the organized mafia branches and a nephew of an influential mafioso Don Antonio, or believe his lies that Francesca is only causing issues because he refused to marry her after discovering she was a promiscuous woman who lied about being a virgin.
 Despite this, Francesca perseveres and reports him to the police.
-The resulting scandal and attempts by her parents to stop her from pursuing justice makes life difficult for Francesca, however in the end she triumphs and Vito is thrown in jail.
+The resulting scandal, Vito's attempts at revenge and intimidation, and attempts by her parents to convince her to keep things quiet makes life difficult for Francesca, however in the end she triumphs and Vito is thrown in jail.